adehgha/DRL-Navigation/project 3-collaboration_and_competition/README.md

 ![](./image/scores.png)

 It can be observed that the superimposed moving average of the scores does not follow a clear trend until around episode=1100.
-It then starts to increase gradually demonstrating the intermittent but consistent improvement of the agent along with good exploration of the solution space (using the induced noise).
+It then starts to increase gradually demonstrating the non-monotonic but consistent improvement of the agent along with good exploration of the solution space (using the induced noise).
-The agents (on average) achieve the target score of **0.5 after 1781 episodes** and on average score 0513 in the last 100 episodes.
+The agents (on average) achieve the target score of **0.5 after 1781 episodes** and on average score 0.513 in the last 100 episodes.

 ### Play the agent
 To watch the trained agents play, you must run all cells in the provided notebook **except** the cell titled: "Train and Serialize the Trained Agents".
-Note that this cell does not require a training step and can be tried at anytime.
+Note that the last cell does not require a training step and can be tried at anytime.
 The serialized trained networks, `actor_agent_0.pth`, `actor_agent_1.pth`, `critic_agent_0.pth` and, `critic_agent_1.pth` are provided in the repository.
 You can changed the number of episodes played by changing the `n_episodes`.
 The following animation is obtained from playing the trained agents.